 The ecological assessment includes measures to ensure long term viability of all retained vegetation.
 This includes the identification of buffer areas from the surrounding vegetation communities.
 Any future dwelling or works onsite should be located outside of these buffer areas.
 It is noted that these nominated setbacks from the vegetation communities are generally required and consistent with bushfire planning requirements.
-These provisions are to be further bolstered through:

-- the preparation of a draft Environmental Management Plan - the Concept Plan confirming the availability of dwelling envelopes well away from high-quality vegetation
+These provisions are to be further bolstered through the preparation of a draft Environmental Management Plan and clear availability of dwelling envelopes well away from high-quality/value vegetation